imapp-pl/gas-cost-estimator/docs/report_stage_i.md

     11. Analyze warm-up conditions versus normal EVM/eWASM operation within an Ethereum node
     12. Support gathering of timer overhead measuremnts during OPCODE measurements
     13. Support for instrumentation in at least one another eWASM implementation
+    14. Rethink the approach to garbage collection for environments that have one
 3. Analysis tasks
     1. Tidy and improve structure of the existing analysis code in R, allow for its extensibility
+    1. Improve the visualization method to check distributions of measurements per OPCODE and environment (frequency plots used in Stage I are not useful)
     1. Revisit the choice of the pivot OPCODE for implementation-relative measurements, describe criteria for this choice
+    1. Allow analysis of OPCODE measurements coming from programs in which their execution has been parametrized (via arguments, context, surroundings)
     2. Explore validation methods proposed
-    3. Implement automated scripts for the validation methods
+    3. Implement automated scripts for the chosen validation methods
     4. (opt) Implement (or adapt an existing implementation or existing data sets, if they exist) validation via blockchain history
     5. Give recommendations for any gas cost adjustments which could be safely done at current stage (i.e. ones which are reasonable consistently between all environments measured)
+    6. Identify OPCODEs which will not have a gas cost suitable for all environments and try to find the cause and recommend optimizations
     6. Answer "Q1: Can we devise a one-size-fits-all set of OPCODE gas costs?"
-    6. Identify OPCODEs which will not have a gas cost suitable for all environments and try to find the cause and recommend optimizations
+    7. Provide a quantitative argument (e.g. a statistical test) that for every OPCODE, measurement of the timer overhead is significantly smaller
     7. Answer "Q2: is measuring of individual instructions feasible?"
+    8. (opt) Devise scoring functions which can be used to adaptively generate programs
+    8. (opt) Provide a performant implementations of the scoring functions which can be reasonably plugged into an search algorithm for adaptive program generation
     8. (opt) Answer "Q3: How can we explore the entire program space to capture all sources of variability of OPCODEs computational cost"
     9. Answer "Q4: How should warm-up be treated?"
     10. (opt) Answer "Q5: How to fairly treat EVM/eWASM implementations with JIT capabilities?"